Some days are busier than others

 Balloons and flying objects

 Balloons bring joy to the faces of many, but due to our high ceilings and exposed rigging, please choose another way to celebrate.
-No helium (or lighter-than-air) balloons are permitted inside the facility.
+No helium (or lighter-than-air) balloons are permitted inside the venue.

-Visitors are not permitted to bring any flying objects—including drones—into the facility or onto the convention center grounds without the express permission of the Executive Director or designee.
+Visitors are not permitted to bring any flying objects—including drones—into the venue or onto the convention center grounds without the express permission of the Executive Director.

-The OCC is a non-smoking facility.
+The OCC is a non-smoking venue.
 This includes e-cigarettes, vaporizers and all smokable substances.
 Smoking is permitted outside the facility only in designated areas.

 Thank you!
 We hope you enjoy visiting with us at the Oregon Convention Center!